Ajay-056/Ajay-056/README.md

 ### Web Developer

 - 🔭 I’m learning new things everyday and I love it 💖
-- 📰 My favourite blogs dev.to, daily.dev, Medium
+- 📰 My favourite blogs dev.to, daily.dev, Medium, twitter feed
-- 💻 Currently learning MERN stack 🚀
+- 💻 On my way in the roadmap to learn MERN stack 🚀

 ### Contact me through